Ridge Regression

 gradient descent.
 Each is a mechanism for engineering a gap that lets the model see past the

-data in order to be right about the underlying distribution.
+to be right about the underlying distribution.

 Lasso Regression